 To genuinely love is to manifest the truth, even if it means to rebuke.

 This “secret love”, to me, seems to say I am not really interested in you at all.
 I care for you as long as no one but you and I know it.
 To me, this is not caring at all.
-A person, who takes someone for granted that they love, will soon find their selves alone.
+A person, who takes someone that they love for granted, will soon find themselves alone.

 Proverbs 27:6 “Faithful [are] the wounds of a friend; but the kisses of an enemy [are] deceitful.”